socraticDevBlog/cheat_sheets/README.md

 # Cheat Sheets

-> view files as PDF and edit them with LaTeX
+> view files as PDF and edit them with LaTeX.
+Print in Landscape mode.

 ## linux cheat sheet